Purchase a Property in Malaysia

 A provision of this law specifies that foreigners can purchase even two properties, if they are listed as condominiums.

 It is necessary to request for the assistance of a Malaysian lawyer when purchasing a real estate property; after the property has been chosen, the buyer should deposit a minimum of 3% of the value of the property; our team of Malaysian attorneys can provide more details on the matter.
+We can also put you in touch with our foreign partners.

 We invite you to watch the follwoing video on how to purchase a property in Malaysia: